-Continue the Clear Liquid Diet up to 3 hours prior to your procedure, then stop drinking.
+Continue the Clear Liquid Diet.
 Avoid red liquids, dairy products, protein shakes, alcoholic beverages, chewing tobacco and illicit drugs.
 Use of these will result in your procedure being cancelled.

 6 hours prior:

 - o STOP consuming all liquids. - o Do not take anything by mouth during this time.